jrnl-org/jrnl/docs/plugins.md

 ## Custom Exporter

-Custom exporters are useful to make jrnl's data available to other programs.
+Custom exporters are useful to make *jrnl*'s data available to other programs.
 One common usecase would to generate the input to be used by a static site generator or blogging engine.